Shein Loses It’s Shine

 Genao recognizes the cheap material of the majority of the clothes she receives, but continues to buy because of the low prices.

-“It’s worth it because I’m able to find my style of clothes on Shein and I can’t really get that anywhere else,” said Genao.
+“It’s worth it because I’m able to find my style of clothes on Shein, and I can’t really get that anywhere else,” said Genao.

-According to Business Insider, the fast fashion industry contributes to over 92 million tons of waste every year, with the numbers continuing to rise.
-In the CNN article CNN estimates the average life expectancy for clothing worn everyday would be more than two years, but statistics posted by the Guardian show most Shein shoppers will throw them out after just a few times wearing them.
+According to the magazine “Business Insider,” the fast-fashion industry contributes over 92 million tons of waste every year.
+And, that number continue to rise with the drop of clothing life expectancy.
+A CNN article estimated the average life expectancy for clothing worn everyday to be no more than two years.
+But statistics posted by “The Guardian” show most Shein shoppers will throw out clothing after just a wears.

 “Even though the clothes on Shein were cute, I knew how bad fast fashion was for the environment,” said Brody.

 Clothes that end up in landfills can take 200 years to fully decompose, and greenhouse gasses and toxins are released in the process.
-According to the BBC, 85% of clothes in the United States end up in landfills or burned.
+According to the BBC, 85% of clothes in the United States end up in landfills or are burned.
 With the rise of fast fashion in recent years, Brody believes the number will continue to grow.

-“The clothes on shein are very trendy, so in a month something you bought could already be out of date, which is why people buy so often,” said Brody.
+“The clothes on Shein are very trendy, so in a month something you bought could already be out of date, which is why people buy so often,” said Brody.

 Shein caters to the younger generation, and with the internet constantly providing consumers with new fashion micro trends, Shein and other fast fashion companies have to work twice as hard to keep up with the wants of their customers.
 According to Shein revenue and usage statistics, they produce 2,000 new items a day on average for shoppers to buy.
 Workers work 18 hours a day for about $3.50 for each piece of clothing made according to a report made by Britain’s Channel 4.